 Weight: 4 to 7 pounds

-Physical Characteristics: Petite body with solid white fur that is long and silky; dark alert eyes and black nose
+Physical Characteristics: Petite body; solid white fur that is long and silky; dark, alert eyes; black nose

 11 of 13

 Sometimes called "Velcro dogs," dachshunds often become very attached to their humans.
 Originally bred to hunt small game, today’s dachshunds are better known for burrowing deep under a blanket than into a rabbit hole.
 Available in both standard and miniature sizes, the dachshund has an animated personality and loves to keep watch for intruders on its turf.
 It also will often follow its favorite person from room to room and can’t wait for them to sit down and snuggle.

 Height: 8 to 9 inches (standard); 5 to 6 inches (miniature)

 Weight: 16 to 32 pounds (standard); up to 11 pounds (miniature)